Guest Post Written by Dr. Saurav Arora (The Author)

 Step – I: Planning

-a) Aims and objectives: The survey was undertaken with following objectives:
+a) Aims and objectives: The survey was undertaken with the following objectives:

 - To opine awareness of research amongst homoeopathic practitioners and researchers. [click to tweet]